rdi-berkeley/llm-agents-mooc/index.md

 ### Prospective Students

 - To sign up for the course, please fill in this <a href="https://forms.gle/svSoNhKcGFjxup989">form</a>.
-- For any questions, please email course staff at <a href="mailto:llmagentslearning.f24@gmail.com">llmagentslearning.f24@gmail.com</a>.
+- For course discussion and questions, please join the MOOC channel at <a href="https://discord.gg/NWVpQ9rBvd">LLM Agents Discord</a>.

 ## Course Staff